bonitasoft/bonita-doc/md/ui-designer-overview.md

 There is a set of [standard widgets](widgets.md).
 If these do not meet your needs, you can define a [custom widget](custom-widgets.md).

 There are also some structure widgets called containers, which you can use to structure a page.

-There are different types of container:
+There are different types of containers:
 * The plain container is invisible to page users.
 It is useful during page development as a way to manipulate or configure multiple widgets or iterate over elements to display.
 * The tab container is used to create tabs in a region of a page.
 The tabs are visible to page users, who can switch between tabs by clicking the tab name.